awesly/awesly.github.io/essays/smart-questions.md

 ## Platforms may change, but good questions will always perservere

 This all might make one think that considering what is a good question for a forum is outdated, but in actuality, good questions are good no matter the platform, and so good forum questions from the 2000's and 2010's will also make good AI prompts for the 2020's.
 Reccomendations for a good forum post almost completely apply to AI prompts as well.
-Here are some examples.
+Here is an example.

 ## A good question